data-dependent/osrs-guides/trap_resetting.md

 ## 5t trap resetting with celastrus bark

 A recently introduced item, celastrus bark, can be used to delay the skilling timer by four ticks.
-This typically would be uniformly worse than delaying by three ticks, however it does contribute to the optimal method for collecting chinchompas.
-The key idea is that picking up a trap fits snugly between delaying the skilling timer and laying a trap when the timer goes off four ticks later.
+The key idea is that the 3 ticks of picking up a trap fit snugly between delaying the skilling timer with bark and laying a trap when the timer goes off four ticks later.

 <div style="text-align:center"><img src="https://i.imgur.com/SftchfH.gif" alt='trap resetting with celastrus bark' width=500>